NicolasMaskal/Wizard101-Bazaar-Tc-Farming/README.md

 balance_symbol = "balance_symbol.png"
 astral_symbol = "astral_symbol.png"
 ```
 So these are the first ones you should retake.
-Also edit the x,y positions of `imgs.moving_clicking_on_positions_x_y((1126, 390))` where your '#' symbol is.
+Also edit the x,y positions of `imgs.moving_clicking_on_positions_x_y((1126, 390))` where your '#' symbol is in the bazaar.

 ## Notes
-I uploaded 79 treasure cards that are/were valuable to a pvp-er or collecter.
+* I uploaded 79 treasure cards that are/were valuable to a pvp-er or collecter.
 I imagine you don't want the bot to buy every single tc  I uploaded, to fix this just delete the ones you don't want.

 #### Example:
 ```